mityaMz1998/git-TrainingSQL/README.md

 ![image](https://github.com/mityaMz1998/git-TestTaskSQL-1/assets/100907269/b2ea3bd1-21f6-4c82-9610-7c75548ef89d)

 II.
-You need to write queries on the data from the tables that will output all the necessary information:
+Write queries on the data from the tables that will output all the necessary information:
 1. Output the names of all companies that did not fulfill the order from 15.11.1996 - 18.02.1997
 2. Output the names of the supplier companies that are located in México D.F.;
 3. Output only those orders that were placed from 12/12/1996 to 02/18/1997;